z669016/adventofcode-2018/README.md

 the routes to search (drop exploring a path when it's already longer than the shortest path until that point).
 So, remember the shortest time to arrive at a certain location with a certain tool (the key to that map is build from a coordinate and the tool used on entry of the region!).

+## Day 23
+The description make look things worse than they possibly are.
+Each NanoBot is basically a sphere, though that's irrelevant for part 1.
+I reused ```Point3D``` from my library that also provides a ```manhattenDistance(Point3D other)``` method.
+First find the point with the highest r-value, using a simple stream ```max(Comparator.comparing(r))``` operation.
+Then stream again the list of bots filtering the bots in range of the strongest and count the elements in the stream.

+Part 2 is nasty, and requires too much math.
+I reused the simplest solution available at Reddit,and that worked for me as well (thnx EriiKKo).